lehmansarahm/ravel/apps/README.md

 ### Developing Applications

 Applications in Ravel can consist of two components: an implementation in SQL and a sub-shell implemented in Python.
 Application sub-shells provide commands to monitor and control the application from the Ravel CLI.
-Name the SQL file `[appname].sql` and the Python file `[appname].py`, and place them in the `apps/` directory.
-The CLI will search for SQL and Python files in this directory
+Name the SQL file `[appname].sql` and the Python file `[appname].py`, and place both files in the `apps/` directory.
+The CLI will search for SQL and Python files in this directory.

 #### SQL Component
-An application's SQL component can create tables, views on Ravel base tables, or add triggers to Ravel base tables.
+An application's SQL component can create tables, views on Ravel base tables, or triggers on Ravel base tables.
 To interact with orchestration, an application must define its constraints and a protocol for reconciling conflicts.
 To add constraints, create a violation table in the form `appname_violation`.
 To create a repair protocol, add a rule in the form `appname_repair`.

 For example, suppose we want to implement a bandwidth monitor that limits flows to a particular rate (see `apps/merlin.sql` for the full implementation).
 We can create a table to store the rate for each flow: